japhb/Terminal-ANSIParser/README.md

   * `Ignored`: invalid sequences that the parser decides should be ignored

-  * `Incomplete`: sequences that were cut off by the start of another sequence
+  * `Incomplete`: sequences that were cut off by the start of another sequence or the end of the input data (signaled by parsing an undefined "byte")

   * `SimpleEscape`: simple escape sequences such as function key codes